sav-che/TL-2/Authors/Pételot, (Paul) Alfred {std. Pételot}.md

-> [!cite] BHL link: this entry starts at [page 189](https://www.biodiversitylibrary.org/item/103624#page/203/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 189](https://www.biodiversitylibrary.org/page/33189660) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Pételot, \[Paul\] Alfred (1885-post 1940), French botanist; assistant at the Faculté des sciences, Nancy, 1908-1918; teacher at the Hanoi high school (lycée) 1918-1922; director of the entomological station of Cho-gangh 1922-1924; professor of botany at the Indochina University from 1924. (*Pételot*).
+Pételot, \[Paul\] Alfred (1885-post 1940), French botanist; assistant at the Faculté des sciences, Nancy, 1908-1918; teacher at the Hanoi high school (lycée) 1918-1922; director of the entomological station of Cho-gangh 1922-1924; professor of botany at the Indochina University from 1924.
+**Abbreviated name**: *Pételot*

 #### Herbarium and types